House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Yost Tools 436606 Cutting Guide

-The Yost Tools 436606 Cutting Guide is a rigid straight edge clamp that provides you with an edge 50-inches long.
-It’s self-clamping and features nylon jaws that keep the straight edge in place instead of C-clamps.
+The Yost Tools 436606 Cutting Guide is a rigid straight-edge clamp that provides you with an edge 50 inches long.
+Its self-clamping nylon jaws keep the straight edge in place instead of C-clamps.

-While the Yost 436606 is indeed rigid, soft pads allow the saw to flex if pressed against the rails, leading to a cut that’s not quite straight.
-We also found that the profile was a bit too high to use with many of our saws.
-It would cause the motor to scrape along the ruler preventing smooth operation.
+While the Yost 436606 is rigid, soft pads allow the saw to flex if pressed against the rails, leading to a cut that’s not quite straight.
+We also found that the profile was too high to use with many of our saws.
+It would cause the motor to scrape along the ruler, preventing smooth operation.

 Pros